 In sum, I believe that intensive and personalized college advising and continued support for first-generation college students are essential for enabling students to live up to their potential.
 The work can be frustrating and exhilarating, but it is incredibly important and rewarding.

 Silvia A. Canales is a first- generation Afro-Latina of Dominican and Puerto Rican heritage.
-She holds the position of College and Career Coordinator at The Brotherhood/Sister Sol and posesses nearly 20 years of experience in youth development.
-Silvia holds a Masters in Applied Psychology with a focus in Bilingual School-Counseling and Guidance from New York University, Steinhardt School of Education, Culture & Human Development.
+Silvia is College and Career Coordinator at The Brotherhood/Sister Sol.
+She holds a Masters in Applied Psychology with a focus in Bilingual School-Counseling and Guidance from New York University, Steinhardt School of Education, Culture & Human Development.